 - A disease, medical condition, or its treatment that is chronic, debilitating, and produces one or more of the following intractable symptoms:

 - cachexia or wasting syndrome

 - severe nausea

 If you wish to become a caregiver, you must apply with the state and obtain a registry ID card.
 A patient may only have one caregiver at a time and a person can only be a caregiver for one patient at a time.
-Your caregiver must be at least 21 years old and free of convictions for drug related crimes.
+A caregiver must be at least 21 years old and free of convictions for drug related crimes.
 A caregiver can cultivate marijuana in a secure indoor facility with locks the location of this facility must be specified in the caregiver application.
 Caregivers can cultivate/possess no more than two mature marijuana plants, seven immature plants, and two ounces of usable marijuana may be collectively possessed between the registered patient and the patient's registered caregiver.
 The registration form for caregivers can be found here (PDF).

 Vermont does not recognize Out-of-State registration.
 For more information about traveling as a medical cannabis patient, check out our Travel Guide.